probabl-ai/skore/examples/01_track/README.rst

 Track and visualize
 -------------------

-This section of examples illustrate the skore Project and UI.
+These examples illustrate the skore Project and UI.